 But those results and benefits don’t disappear as soon as girls stop participating in sports.

 But while the results of exercise on bone density have been clinically supported, so have the results of Female Athlete Triad and too much exercise.

 Addressing Female Athlete Triad Syndrome

-Once you’ve recognized its symptoms, Female Athlete Triad is very treatable.
-Each symptom — low energy availability, irregular menstruation, and low bone mineral density — can be treated individually, while triad as a whole can also be dealt with.
-Because some symptoms are more difficult to reverse later stages, prevention and early detection are best.
+Once you’ve recognized its symptoms, Female Athlete Triad can be addressed.
+Each symptom — low energy availability, irregular menstruation, and low bone mineral density — can be addressed individually, while triad as a whole can also be dealt with.
+Because some symptoms are more difficult to reverse at later stages, prevention and early detection are best.

 What you can do: